13 Jan What a nutritional therapist eats to boost immunity

 Vitamin C is known as the chief immune-boosting nutrient, primarily because it has so many roles within immunity, including helping immune cells to proliferate and improving the effects of antibodies.
 It is also anti-viral and anti-bacterial and can destroy some of the toxins that bacteria produce.
 Vitamin C is a powerful anti-histamine too, due to its anti-inflammatory action.

 Vitamin A is a powerful anti-oxidant and helps to create and maintain the wall of the digestive tract, the lungs & all cell membranes.
-This means that it is incredibly important for helping to keep foreign invaders out of the body.
+This means that it is incredibly important for helping to keep foreign invaders out of the body and boost immunity.

 Vitamin A is best taken from food rather than supplements where possible as it is a fat-soluble vitamin and can be unsafe if taken in high doses, especially for pregnant women.
 Liver is one of the best sources of Vitamin A, but not something I can tolerate.
 I tend to go for the plant forms of Vitamin A: carrots, dark leafy greens (spinach, kale and spring greens), sweet potato and bell peppers are all good sources.

-Vitamin E is another powerful anti-oxidant which increases the performance and production of white blood cells and helps to protect cell damage caused by free radicals.
+Vitamin E is another powerful anti-oxidant which increases the performance and production of white blood cells and helps to boost immunity by protecting cell damage caused by free radicals.

 Another fat-soluble vitamin, it can be found in many foods that contain fats including avocados, seeds such as sunflower seeds, and nuts, for example, hazelnuts, peanuts and almonds.
 Green vegetables provide smaller amounts of Vitamin E such as spinach and broccoli, but foods with fats are much more abundant in Vitamin E.